Oracle Java Licensing and Audit FAQ Guide

 “Failing” an audit – meaning Oracle finds you out of compliance – can lead to several consequences:

 - Purchase Requirement: Oracle will almost certainly require you to purchase Java SE Subscriptions to cover the shortfall.
 This could mean a significant unplanned expense.
 For example, suppose they find 100 processors of Java usage unlicensed.
-In that case, they might demand you buy an equivalent subscription (now employee-based, so maybe they’ll just convert that into an employee count) in the future.
+In that case, they might demand that you buy an equivalent subscription (now employee-based, so perhaps they’ll simply convert that to an employee count) in the future.

 - Backdated Fees: Oracle may ask for a refund for the period you were unlicensed.
 Often, they calculate what it would have cost had you been subscribed during the unlicensed usage period and ask for that as well.
 This is effectively a penalty in the form of retroactive support fees.
 For example, if you ran Java 8 for 2 years unlicensed on X servers, they might charge 2 years’ worth of subscription for those servers.